ForgeRock/ping-android-sdk/foundation/device/device-client/CONCEPT.md

 The Device Client module provides a unified API for managing various types of Multi-Factor Authentication (MFA) devices and user profile devices registered with Ping Identity services.
 It abstracts the complexities of interacting with different device types through a consistent interface, enabling developers to retrieve, update, and delete user devices across multiple authentication methods.

-**Documentation Note:**
-The codebase uses concise but informative KDoc comments for classes and functions, focusing on usage and intent.
-Single-variable documentation is omitted for properties that are self-explanatory.

 ## Architecture

 ### Device Management Interface